Doctorandus: Belgium

 In Belgium the title Drs. is only used for graduates working on a PhD, who eventually change their title from Drs. to Dr. The title Lic. (which stems from licentiaat) is used for those who have finished a masters' degree, but it is rarely used.

 Indonesia

 The degree was also used in Indonesia until 1994 (because of Indonesia being a former colony of the Netherlands), where it was given to all bachelors except law, agriculture, natural environment, and engineering.
 The title ir. for academic engineers is still used in Indonesia by those who obtained their degree before 1994.

 In other countries

-In Sweden and Estonia the term is used in the form: "doktorand", with the same etymology: he who should become a doctor (but dropping the gender qualifier) to refer to a student reading for his or her doctorate.
+In Germany, Sweden, Norway and Estonia the term is used in the form "doktorand", with the same etymology: 'he who should become a doctor' (but dropping the gender qualifier) to refer to a student reading for his or her doctorate.
 However, it is not a formal title and is never written abbreviated.
 Similarly, in Romania it is "doctorand", abbreviated "drd."